KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/README.md

 representative examples of the analysis workflows.

-Researchers who require the trajectory files should contact the corresponding authors of the associated publication:
+Researchers who require the trajectory files should contact the following authors of the associated publication:

-- **Aaron Elbourne** — aaron.elbourne@rmit.edu.au
 - **Andrew J. Christofferson** — andrew.christofferson@rmit.edu.au
+- **Kalpani A. Mirihana** — kalpani.anuradha@outlook.com

 Availability of trajectory files may be subject to storage, institutional, authorship, and publication requirements.